 And so opened today’s party in St Mark’s.
 The flight of the eagle was followed later by the semi-finals and final of the most beautiful carnival costume but you’ll have to wait for those photos as I have over 2028 to go through!!
 (I may have gone a little trigger happy!)
 In the meantime, the fireworks are blazing over the Arsenale tonight as Venice’s streets fill with party-goers off to the various balls around town.
 If you’ve not joined the party yet you’ve just got a day before the final flight of the series of three, the flight of the lion, which in fact is the raising of the Venetian lion flag to the top of the tower and signals the end of carnival.
 And then the 40 long days of Lent descend so if you haven’t already, get those masks made, those costumes donned and those doughnuts downed!!!
 A domani, till tomorrow!

-Carnevale 2015 in Venice runs from Saturday 31st January to Tuesday 17th February 2015.
-(Dates will differ from year to year depending on when Lent and Easter fall so check calendars before you plan travel.)
+Carnevale 2018 in Venice runs from Saturday 27th January to Tuesday 13th February 2015.
+(Dates will differ from year to year depending on when Lent and Easter fall so always check calendars before you plan travel.)

-Saturday 31st January – 6pm Opening of the Carnival with the first showing of “The Magic Banquet – A Gourmet’s fairytale in Venice” water show along the Rio of Cannaregio with an encore at 8pm
+Saturday 27th January 2018 – 6pm Opening of the Carnival with a water show along the Rio of Cannaregio and an encore at 8pm

-Tuesday 17th February – Flight of the Lion, proclamation of the Mary of Carnival 2015.
+Tuesday 13th February 2018 – 5pm Flight of the Lion, proclamation of the Mary of Carnival.

-In addition, the carnival program includes the daily heats for the “Most beautiful mask competition” and touring shows in St Mark’s Square during the day and musical events at the Arsenale every night from Saturday 7th to Tuesday 17th February.
+In addition, the carnival program includes the “Most beautiful mask competition” and touring shows in St Mark’s Square during the day and musical events at the Arsenale every night from Saturday 7th to Tuesday 17th February.